pchinjr/cage-socket-arc/README.md

 This is an interactive demo of serverless WebSockets using [OpenJS Architect](https://arc.codes), AWS API Gateway, DynamoDB, S3, and Lambda functions.
 [In December 2018, AWS announced that API Gateway had the ability to create WebSocket connections.](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/)

-You are given three routes at API Gateway to route to three special Lambda functions.
+API Gateway has three special WebSocket handler routes that invoke a corresponding Lambda function.
  - $connect
  - $disconnect
  - $default

-Each message sent has a connectionId and whatever JSON payload you want to send to the Lambda function.
-Since the Lambda functions are stateless, we can use DynamoDB to persist the connectionId and state of the client.
-This entire world state is rebroadcast to all connections in the database with it's own attributes.
+Each message sent has a connectionId and a JSON payload sent to a Lambda function.
+I am using DynamoDB to persist the connectionId and user state because Lambda functions are stateless.
+The entire app state is either fetched or pushed to all connections over a web socket connection.

-To use this example, you will need to have NodeJS, OpenJS Architect, and an AWS account with Admin privileges.
-[For more information about AWS Credentials check out our docs](https://arc.codes/quickstart#local-credentials-file) Once deployed, your entire infrastructure is code defined by the `.arc` file.
-Each deploy will be deterministic with a full CloudFormation stack, except the CloudFront CDN, which still has to be deployed with the SDK, but Architect takes care of it.
-Just be patient as it may take a few minutes to resolve correctly.
+To use this example, you will need to have NodeJS, [OpenJS Architect](https://arc.codes), and an AWS account with Admin privileges.
+[For more information about AWS Credentials check out our docs](https://arc.codes/quickstart#local-credentials-file) The entire app infrastructure is defined by the `.arc` file.
+Each deploy generates a CloudFormation stack.
+Except the CloudFront CDN, which still has to be deployed with the SDK, but Architect takes care of it.
+Just be patient as it may take a few minutes to set up on the AWS side.

+## clone and install
 Clone this repo and then:
 ```bash
 npm install